-\$0.585 per share.
-After the public offering, the public offering price and concession may be changed.
+\$ per share.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
+After the public offering, the public offering price, concession and discount may be changed.
 No such change, however, shall modify the amount of proceeds to be received by us as set forth on the cover page of this prospectus.
 In connection with this offering, the underwriters may allocate shares to accounts over which they exercise discretionary authority.
 The underwriters do not intend to confirm sales to any account over which they exercise discretionary authority.